Invercargill Central Mall: Tenants

 The anchor store of Invercargill Central is Farmers, relocated from their former location of 150 Dee Street.
 Other fashion outlets include Merchant 1948, Pagani, Hallensteins, Glassons, Amazon, Pascoes, Michael Hill Jeweller, Lovisa Jewellery, a Cotton On megastore, and a combined Max and Barkers store.
 Eateries are split between two areas, the Esk St Eats dining precinct and the Tay St food court, and include Sal's Pizza, Majestic, The Coffee Club, Japanese Noodles and Sushi, ReBurger, Starbucks, Wing Wing Korean Street Food, Temptation Desserts, AR Indian, Kebabs, and Bánh Mì Vietnamese Street Food.
 Health and beauty stores include Just Cuts, Modern Mens Barber, Flawless Face and Beauty, Cosmetic Clinic, and Unichem Pharmacy.
 Other stores are 2degrees, Tech Pro, Mobile King, and Mister Minit.
 Additionally, Invercargill Central purchased the Reading Cinemas building on Dee Street, which will be refurbished to have an entrance from the mall.
+Ballantynes department store will also be opening a branch at the mall as a smaller location called Ballantynes Select.